mrtommyb/cbaem-jekyll-template/README.md

 1. Add your Google Analytics key to `_config.yml`.
 2. Run your site in production `JEKYLL_ENV=production` (the default for CloudCannon and GitHub Pages).

-## EventBrite

-[EventBrite](https://www.eventbrite.com/) is a third party embeddable event module for websites.
-To install:

-1. Create an event on EventBrite.
-2. Copy the Ticket Form embed code from the Widgets menu item.
-3. Paste it into `eventbrite_embed` in `_config.yml`.

 ## Image gallery / Featured